-Anthony Foxx served as the United States Secretary of Transportation under President Obama.
-During his time at Davidson, Foxx served as the first black student body president.
-After graduating, Foxx went on to hold many different jobs in the federal government before winning a seat on Charlotte's city council.
-Shortly after that, Foxx went on to become both Charlotte's youngest mayor and second back mayor.
-Foxx was soon thereafter nominated as the Secretary of Transportation.
+Anthony Foxx held the position of United States Secretary of Transportation during the Obama Administration.
+He served as the first Black student body president at Davidson and went on to hold several jobs in the federal government before winning a seat on Charlotte's City Council.
+Foxx became Charlotte's youngest mayor and the city's second Black mayor before taking his career to Washington, D.C.
+Anthony is the current vice chair of Davidson's Board of Trustees.